Fusiom/mawkit-place/README.md

 <b>/list</b> - Lists the current accounts being sold.
 You can sort by Bedwars Stats (/list bw), Skywars Stats (/list sw), and even Skyblock Stats (/list sb) to find the perfect account for you.
 If you don't know what account you want, just type /list recommended, or just /list.<br/>
 <b>/sell</b> - Start to sell an account you own.
 You don't need to type anything after the command.<br/>
 <b>/check</b> - Check the market value of your account and it's stats.
-This feature is implemented straight into the /sell command, but you can check the value seperately using this command.
+This feature is implemented straight into the /sell command, but you can check the value seperately using this command.<br/>
 <b>/report</b> - Reports the specified user.
-This command is much easier to use if you're in the main discord, as you can send our mods the evidence for your accusation.
+This command is much easier to use if you're in the main discord, as you can send our mods the evidence for your accusation.<br/>
+<b>/bugreport</b> - Reports a bug you found with the bot.
+This command is also much easier to use if you're in the main discord, as you can send our mods the evidence to back your report.
+(Reminder, if you can't recreate the bug, it isn't a bug.)<br/>
+<b>/discord</b> - Sends you an invite to the main Mawkit-Place Discord.
+<b>/user</b> - Searches the specified user's history.
+Shows you their account transaction history with the bot, and also general info about their discord account.

 ## Contributing »